EmirErtorer/python-practice-games/README.md

 ## Description
 This repository contains a collection of simple games (made without classes and OOP concepts) created using Python and the Pygame library.
-These games serve as educational projects that helped me familiarize myself with the Pygame library.
+These games serve as educational projects that helped me familiarize myself with the Pygame library with the help of an online tutorial.

 ## Installation
 Clone or download the repository to your local machine.